Paul G. Allen School for Global Health Team

 Are you interested in working at WSU or the Allen School?
 View the latest job listings.

 The Allen School is home to dedicated faculty who often work in multiple departments.
 Since much of our work requires interdisciplinary resources, our faculty is committed to excellent communications and collaboration between departments.
 Our facilities also allows us to host visiting faculty from around the world.

 Fellows and Students

 Our graduate programs and the resources available to our postdoctoral team are unsurpassed.
 Our students come from the Immunology and Infectious Diseases, NIH Protein Biotechnology, and Interdisciplinary programs.
-Our fellows come from around the world to continue their research in global animal health.
+Our fellows come from around the world to continue their research in global health.

 Research and Administrative Staff

 The Allen School’s staff and technicians support our shared mission of improving public health and catalyzing human opportunity.

 The Allen School is privileged to work in the Paul G. Allen Center for Global Health.
 The 62,000-square-foot, three-story research building houses a state-of-the-art infectious disease research center for investigating emerging diseases throughout the world.
 The Allen School also supports satellite facilities worldwide.